FOOD FOR FAMILIES

 Hunger is not just a Third-World problem.
-In each of our communities there are people going with little or no food on a daily basis.
+In each of our communities there are people going with little or no food daily.
 Each year in many Councils, we have Brother Knights who for some reason experience difficult financial challenges resulting in food shortages for their families.

-FOOD FOR FAMILIES REPORT FORMS should be submitted to Supreme anytime between July 1, 2018 and June 30, 2019 as long as your Council or Assembly has donated the minimum of 1000 lbs. of food and/or a $1000 donation.
-Please submit forms totaling number of pounds donated, whether you attain the target goals or not by June 30, 2019.
+Food for Families report form (#10057) should be submitted to Supreme anytime between July 1, 2020 and June 30, 2021 as long as your Council or Assembly has donated the minimum of 1000 lbs. of food and/or a $1000 donation.
+Please submit forms totaling number of pounds donated, whether you attain the target goals or not by June 30.
 Timely reporting by Councils, Assemblies, and/or Squire Circles will ensure that Supreme can continue to maintain an accurate count of pounds donated by California.
-Please outline the details of your Food for Families program on your Columbian Award Application (Due by June 30, 2019).

 Participating Councils/Assemblies/Circles can qualify to receive an attractive plaque by reporting activity in the program on the Food for Families Reimbursement Program Form (#10057) to the Supreme Council.

 Forms may also be sent by U.S. Mail with copies to:

 - Knights of Columbus Department of Fraternal Mission 1 Columbus Plaza New Haven, CT 06510-3326

 - Knights of Columbus California State Council Food for Families Report Forms PO Box 2649 West Covina, CA 91793

 - Meet as a Council, discuss the needs in your parish and community, and establish a commitment to run a Food for Families Program.